jackmcdonnell713/Sustainability_Group/README.md

 https://www.eia.gov/international/data/country/CHN/total-energy/total-energy-consumption?pd=44&p=0000000010000000000000000000000000000000000000000000000000u06&u=0&f=A&v=mapbubble&a=-&i=none&vo=value&t=C&g=none&l=249--38&s=315532800000&e=1546300800000&

+Since pivoting we have decided to use crude oil price which was obtained through Kaggle.
+The csv file contains crude oil daily pricing in USD from 2/3/2011 through 12/31/2019.
+There are 2198 rows of data, including the header row.

+We also explored other variables with our ARIMA model such as sustainability index and pricing of various RIN d-codes, specifically D3, D4, D5 and D6.
+The sustainability data was derived from Kaggle, while the RIN pricing data were derived from the Environmental Protection Agency, or EPA.

 ### Questions we hope to answer with these data

 We would like to answer the question "how urbanization impacts demand for food and energy" by using Chinese urbanization as a case study.
 Assuming key assumptions are met (ie assumptions regarding pace of urbanization, energy demands, diet of country, etc.), our Chinese demand model could be used as a proxy for similiar countries who are expected to experience similiar, exponential growth in urbanization over a short few decades.
+Since it is a bit difficult to forecast future urbanization, energy and food demand with this data set we've decided to want to learn how to conduct time series analysis with “out-of-sample” forecasting via supervised machine learning, specifically ARIMA.
+We will project crude oil pricing.

 ## Technologies Used